bedawi/liberty-server/tools/portainer/README.md

 I suggest to consider the following minimal security precautions:

 1. Never make the portainer port available on the internet or inside an untrusted network.
-2. Never log in over unencrypted http protocol from an untrutested network.
+2. Never log in over unencrypted http protocol from an untrusted network.
 3. Use a unique and complex password.
 4. Consider using SSL encryption.